TedTschopp/tschopp.net/_posts/2018-05-11-Of-Maps-and-Monsters-the-Right-Way-to-Populate-a-World.md

 ### Expected Values

-In order to maintain some sort of normal distribution around a given
+In order to maintain some sort of normal distribution around a given stat expected values should be used

 |Expected Value|1.50|2.00|2.50|3.00|3.50|4.00|4.50|5.50|6.50|7.50|8.50|9.50|10.50|12.50|15.50|17.50|24.50|25.50|30.50|50.50|42.08|
 |Dice Sides|2.00|3.00|4.00|5.00|6.00|7.00|8.00|10.00|12.00|14.00|16.00|18.00|20.00|24.00|30.00|34.00|48.00|50.00|60.00|100.00|120.00|